konradfoulk/job_finder/README.md

 Writing results:

-- If appending to an existing file, expect that the file should be formatted properly following the standards of a newly generated file for it to make sense
+- If appending to an existing file, expect that the file should be formatted properly following the standards of a newly generated file in order for it to make sense.